Skip to content

 Notes:

-mcpServers, addkoharuwithout deleting them mcp-remote@latestis fetched on first use, so the first startup may need internet access- if your Windows Node install is not under
+• mcp-remote@latest is fetched on first use, so the first startup may need internet access

-C:\\Program Files\\nodejs, update thecommandpath accordingly - Anthropic's current remote-MCP connector flow for Claude Desktop is managed through Settings > Connectors for actual remote servers; this page intentionally covers the config-file bridge pattern for Koharu's local
+• Anthropic's current remote-MCP connector flow for Claude Desktop is managed through Settings > Connectors for actual remote servers; this page intentionally covers the config-file bridge pattern for Koharu's local 127.0.0.1 endpoint

-After setup¶
+After setup

 Open a new Claude Desktop chat and ask:

-What Koharu MCP tools do you have available?Check whether Koharu has any loaded documents.
+• What Koharu MCP tools do you have available?

-Then move to actual page work:
+Then move to actual work:

-Claude Code¶
+Claude Code

-If by "Claude" you mean Claude Code, the safest setup for Koharu's local http://127.0.0.1 MCP endpoint is also to use the same stdio bridge pattern.
+If by "Claude" you mean Claude Code, the safest setup for Koharu's local http://127.0.0.1 MCP endpoint is to use the same stdio bridge pattern.

-Add it to your user config¶
+Add it to your user config

 macOS / Linux: